Skip to main content

 How can celiac disease be best diagnosed?

 There is an important difference between gluten sensitivity and true celiac disease.
 Gluten sensitivity is more common, and can potentially be improved or reversed by improving the overall health of the intestinal mucosa and immune system.
 Celiac disease, however, tends to be a life-long problem and requires very strict removal of all gluten from the diet, forever.
-The consequences of not removing gluten strictly, if you have true celiac disease, can be increased risk of heart disease, cancer, and other serious illnesses down the line.

 So I strongly recommend that everyone get properly tested, by a standard reference lab, for celiac disease before they remove gluten from their diet.
 If you do the tests after eliminating gluten, they often falsely come up normal, and you won't know.
 Again, you must be consuming some amount of gluten to get an accurate test result.